Abdul Waheed Kakar: Chief of Army Staff

-After assuming the command of the army as its army chief and contrary to the expectations of President Ghulam Ishaq, General Kakar played a decisive role in resolving the constitutional crises by securing first the resignation of President Ghulam Ishaq and later Prime Minister Sharif in 1993.
-This allowed the holding of the nationwide general elections that witnessed the return of Pakistan Peoples Party (PPP) led by Benazir Bhutto, who eventually became the Prime Minister of Pakistan.
+After assuming the command of the army as its Chief of Army Staff and contrary to the expectations of President Ghulam Ishaq, General Kakar played a decisive role in resolving the constitutional crises by securing the resignation of President Ghulam Ishaq and later Prime Minister Sharif in 1993.
+This act allowed holding national General Elections which witnessed the return of Pakistan Peoples Party (PPP) led by Benazir Bhutto, who eventually became the Prime Minister of Pakistan.
 During his tenure, General Kakar was instrumental in securing the government funding for the Shaheen project developed under the PAEC's scientists.